 Good to know

 An important part of taking care of your body is saying who can touch you and come into your personal space.
-Imagine your personal space like a bubble around you.
+Imagine your personal space like a bubble around you – this is your personal boundary.
 Sometimes we like people coming close to us and other times it doesn’t feel good.
 Some people like hugs, but others aren’t huggers.
 You don’t have to like touches and hugging, it’s a choice.